 Here in Madison, we're getting close to the August 15 madness, where a bajillion (it feels like) apartments turn over from one set of tenants to another.
 For those of you who haven't experienced this, it's mayhem.
 So we're trying to get all those tenants out there ready to go.

-Phase 1: As a tenant, protecting your security deposit as your lease is ending.
+As a tenant, there are steps you can take to protect your security deposit as your lease is ending.
 This post is about the ways you can make sure your security deposit is as refundable as possible.

 Here's the Plan:

 If the landlord says that something was damaged, and you know that it wasn't, you'll need to be able to prove that it wasn't damaged.
 This works best if you have move-in photos as well, but it's still a really good idea to take photos as you're moving out.

 2. Check-Out & Walk-Thru Isn't Required!
 So do it anyway and get a witness.